 Certain information about District students is considered directory information and can be released to anyone who follows procedures for requesting the information, unless the parent objects to the release of the directory information about the child.
-Directory information includes: a student's name, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received, and most recent previous school attended.
+Directory information includes: student name; photograph; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
 No Child Left Behind (NCLB) requires that secondary parents/guardians also have the choice to restrict information to military recruiters and institutions of higher learning.